gauravvsgithub/ConvinBackendTask/README.md

 ## Important
 ```
-You'll need to create account on Google Cloud Console(needs google account), and mention your email in testers as this app is not deployed.
+You'll need to create account on Google Cloud Console(needs google account), create project and mention your email in testers as this app is not deployed.
 ```